The 2018 Summer Residency Application deadline has passed. We look forward to reviewing your work.

 Residents are required to bring everything they need for their creative practice.
 Each studio is provided with a table, chair and limited lighting.
 We do not provide any art materials.

 Local artists who do not need living accommodations are encouraged to apply for studio-only residencies.
 The fee for a studio-only residency is $400 per month (plus one month security deposit).

 The silk screen studio is located in Luther Barn, alongside our summer studios.
 The silkscreen shop is open to residents during the months of May through October.
 During these months residents have 24 hour access* to the shop.

 Our Print Fellow holds a mandatory shop orientation at the beginning of every month, and is available throughout your stay for print-related questions.
-For more information about our silk screen studio GO HERE!
+Residents who use the Print Shop during their residence are required to donate 1 print in their edition to The Wassaic Project for their records and archive.
+For more information about our Print Shop GO HERE!

 WOOD SHOP/METAL SHOP

 Residents have 24 hour access to the residency wood shop, located in Luther Barn.
 Our wood/metal shop is fully stocked and our sculpture fellows are available by appointment to help with small projects.
 For a full list of what tools we have please email email@example.com.